eiffel-community/eiffel-intelligence-frontend/wiki/markdown/running-eiffel-intelligence-frontend.md

 Eiffel intelligence front-end is a Spring microservice distributed in a war file.

-Release Eiffel Interlligence front-end war files can be downloaded from Jitpack:
+Eiffel Intelligence front-end release war files can be downloaded from Jitpack:
 [jitpack.io](https://jitpack.io/#eiffel-community/eiffel-intelligence-frontend) and look for the latest version.
 Now replace the latest version in the link below: